burgil/cloudflare-sentry/README.md

 6. Update your DSN LINK in the wrangler.toml file

-7. Update the AUTH TOKEN and ORG NAME in the package.json file (2x (twice) here)
+7. Update the AUTH TOKEN and ORG NAME in the package.json file (twice)

 # Usage: